How Many Months Is Five Years

 Scientific Foundations of Time

 Modern timekeeping relies on atomic clocks, which measure time based on the consistent vibrations of atoms.
-These clocks are incredibly accurate, losing or gaining only a fraction of a second over billions of years.
+But these clocks are incredibly accurate, losing or gaining only a fraction of a second over billions of years.
 Atomic clocks are essential for various scientific and technological applications, including GPS navigation, telecommunications, and scientific research.

 The International System of Units (SI) defines the second as the duration of 9,192,631,770 periods of the radiation corresponding to the transition between the two hyperfine levels of the ground state of the caesium-133 atom.
 This definition provides a consistent and universally accepted standard for time measurement.